 The form of the writing is unique.

 The story doesn’t proceed in the usual fashion of Exposition – Rising action – Climax – Resolution.
 Because the Tralfamadorians and Billy Pilgrim can look at all of the time together – the story jumps across past, present and future, to try to give us a complete picture.
 And even if we do not believe in the existence of Tralfamadorians or the non-linearity of time, our memories and the way we recollect them are non-linear.
-The aliens and the time-travel are the constructs to help Billy Pilgrim come to terms with his horrific memories of the war.
-And there are markers which connects his memories.
-A marker in the form of ‘radium dial’ connects his childhood memory of exploring a dark cave with his family as he remembers that his father wore a watch with radium dial, to that of his war-time memory when he describes the starving Russians as having the faces like radium dials.
-If you look carefully, there are many such markers sprinkled in the text (‘Three musketeers’, ‘Children’s crusade’ etc.) which connects different memories and that is exactly how we recollect and cope with past.
+The aliens and the time travel are the constructs to help Billy Pilgrim come to terms with his horrific memories of the war.
+And there are markers which connect his memories.
+A marker in the form of ‘radium dial’ connects his childhood memory of exploring a dark cave with his family as he remembers that his father wore a watch with a radium dial, to that of his war-time memory when he describes the starving Russians as having the faces like radium dials.
+If you look carefully, there are many such markers sprinkled in the text (‘Three musketeers’, ‘Children’s crusade’ etc.) which connect different memories and that is exactly how we recollect and cope with the past.
 Therefore the form of the writing isn’t chaotic, it’s more natural.

 I can’t say whether this book has affected me or not.
 But it surely has an effect of a pebble in calm waters, it has disturbed me.
-Its wry humour in the face of awesome tragedy, its unsparing nature, its distanced prose and its utter lack of empathy – has indeed shocked me into introspection of my own feelings regarding war.
+Its wry humour in the face of awesome tragedy, its unsparing nature, its distanced prose and its utter lack of empathy – have indeed shocked me into the introspection of my own feelings regarding war.